 Interviewers should ask for only one item in each question.
 Always try to dig deeper to understand the interviewee's perspectives better and prolong that line of conversation by asking follow-up questions.
-Rather than asking, “Do you use an online shopping app, and if so, which one?” try “How often do you purchase online?” and then follow up with “Which one or ones do you use?.”
+Rather than asking, “Do you use an online shopping app, and if so, which one?” try “How often do you purchase online?” and then follow up with, “Which one or ones do you use?.”

-If a respondent struggles to express their thoughts, try to apply 5 Whys techniques to reach the root of the problem.
-This approach was developed by Sakichi Toyoda, the inventor, and founder of Toyota Industries.
+If a respondent struggles to express their thoughts, try to apply the 5 Whys techniques to reach the root of the problem.
+This approach was developed by Sakichi Toyoda, the inventor and founder of Toyota Industries.
 This technique is unconstrained, providing the team with a high degree of freedom in their thinking process and asking questions to drill down to its root cause.
-These questions cannot be planned and require some finesse, so have some exact phrases at the ready to prompt users to elaborate an answer.
+These questions cannot be planned and require some finesse, so have some exact phrases at the ready to prompt users to elaborate on an answer.
 This questioning process works well in situations that are simple or moderately tricky.
 Complex issues may require a more detailed approach, though 5 Whys will still give you valuable insights.